hashtaginfosec/pyscripter-er/README.md

 # pyscripter-er

-A terrible fork of https://github.com/lanmaster53/pyscripter-er
+A terrible fork of https://github.com/lanmaster53/pyscripter-er.
 Combined all relevant claases into one Python file.

+**To install:**
-Save pyscripterer.py to a folder where you put all your Python extensions for Burp.
-Go to `Burp > Extender > Options > Pytho Environment` and provide full path to the folder where your Burp Python extensions live.
+* Save `pyscripterer.py` and `pyscripter_utils.py` to a folder where you put all your Python extensions for Burp.
+* Go to `Burp > Extender > Options > Pytho Environment` and provide full path to the folder where your Burp Python extensions live.

-Then head over to Extensions and manually add pyscripter.py as a Python extenion.
+* Then head over to Extensions and manually add pyscripter.py as a Python extenion.
 To do this, click "Add" under Burp Extension. under `Extension Detais > Type` choose Python, and provide the path to pyscripter.py.

 Once loaded, you'll see a script tab.
 Here you provide your Python scripts.